 Video

 Cameras – 3 - One for the lectern and one for a wide shot of the bench to enable a picture in picture input for web streaming.
 The third camera will need to be used for close ups on the justices on rare occasions for high profile cases when a very basic live switch is required and can be staffed for a short period of time (so the rack needs to be where someone can sit and perform a live switch if necessary).
+Consider courts’ own business processes: Include a third camera as it provides flexibility for courts to enhance their video locally if desired in some simple ways; third camera could also be used to capture live sign language in the courtroom.

 Camera monitors at the rack; multiviewer

-PTZ controls
+PTZ controls; cameras should be able to adjust independently

 Camera control units for each camera.